 - More risk.
 The average Florida home is six feet above sea level with many at three feet.
 Under normal conditions, many Florida communities are already at risk for flooding because they are low to the ground and because of poor drainage systems.

 - Increased home insurance premiums.
-Insurers price insurance policies based on known risks.
+Premiums for homeowners insurance in Florida are based on known risks.
 The closer someone lives to the coast or forested area, the more expensive insurance becomes because the risk of loss is higher.

 - Fewer coverage options.
 More than 1.7 million of California’s 8 million homes are prone to wildfire damage.
 Many insurance companies are responding to increase wildfire risk by refusing to cover homes in “wildfire zones.”